A Firm That Will Guide You Towards Better Future

 Child support is intended to help with a child’s living expenses, including items such as:

-It may also include the additional living space the custodial parent needs to pay in order to house the child (i.e. a parent has to have a two bedroom apartment instead of one because the child is living with them).
+It may also include the additional living space the custodial parent needs to pay to house the child (i.e., a parent has to have a two-bedroom apartment instead of one because the child is living with them).

 Extracurricular activities, however, are typically not included.
 Both parties must consent if your child is interested in an extracurricular activity.
-If one party does not consent, the other must pay for the action and enroll the child in an activity occurring during their time with the child.
+If one party does not consent, the other must pay for the activity and enroll the child during their custodial time.

 The Length of Child Support Payments in California